Time for another KiwiCo Chemistry Crate review!

 The final experiment had us make a hydrogen peroxide solution by filling a beaker with water to the 100 mL line and adding 5 mL of hydrogen peroxide.
 Next, we had to make a luminol solution by mixing 2 small scoops of sodium carbonate, 2 small scoops of luminol, 1 large scoop of sodium bicarbonate, and 1 large scoop of copper sulfate with a beaker of water.
 We were then to mix them together by slowly pouring them into the spiral stand.

 Here’s the luminol solution before turning off the lights and pouring it through the stand.

 I think we may have done something wrong, because we didn’t really see much of a reaction.
 After reading through the instructions again, I think we were supposed to mix them both in at the same time and that’s where we went wrong.
 Oops!
 Ah well, it was still very glow-y. 😉

-Although we goofed up on that final experiment, we still enjoyed all of the glow-in-the-dark fun in KiwiCo’so new Glow Lab Chemistry Crate.
+Although we goofed up on that final experiment, we still enjoyed all of the glow-in-the-dark fun in KiwiCo’s new Glow Lab Chemistry Crate.
 The experiments were all easy to follow (if you read them correctly… oops) with help from the detailed instruction booklet, which also included additional info explaining how the experiments produced the results that we witnessed.
-Definitely a great box for any budding scientist! — You can use this link to see all of the Chemistry Crates currently available.
+Definitely a great box for any budding scientist!

 What do the stars mean?